smalljaguar/logging_test/NOTES.md

 - 5 minutes flight time (say) => no more than 2MB of logs expected

 TODO:
-- log relative timestamps for easier reading of logfiles by hand
-- update burn time to be more accurate
+- update burn time to be more accurate (Gui said shouldn't not be necessary, SD card is massive compared to logfile sizes)
-- Debug DPS pressure sensor
+- Debug DPS pressure sensor (might be due to reading temp beforehand??)
-- log in CSV format
-- measure space left on disk
 - store calibration with get/setSensorOffsets

 NB: